Highfin carpsucker

 The highfin carpsucker (Carpiodes velifer) is a freshwater fish found in the southeastern and midwestern United States.
 Its usual habitat is medium to large-size rivers where it is mostly found 1 to 3 m beneath the surface.
 It is a silvery fish with a prominent dorsal fin, which grows to an average length of 26.5 cm.
-It reaches sexual maturity at the age of three and females lay a clutch of about two dozen eggs once a year in the spring or early summer.
+It reaches sexual maturity at the age of three and females have 41,644 to 62,355 ova each.
 This fish forages on sandy or gravelly bottoms for such small invertebrates as crustaceans, protozoa and mollusks as well as filamentous algae.
 Young fish are preyed on by northern pike, muskellunge, walleye and largemouth bass and larger fish are caught by recreational fishermen.
 The highfin carpsucker competes with catfish and does not thrive in rivers with high levels of siltation.

 Description

 The highfin carpsucker is generally around 26.5 cm long, with a maximum recorded length of 50 cm.
 A silvery fish, it receives its specific name "velifer" from its exceptionally long dorsal fin.
 It can live for about twelve years.